Skip to content

 So why do you need to know about John Jacob Astor IV?

 The Astors were some pretty prominent people.
 John Jacob Astor I was the founder of the trust.
-Yes the trust.
-He was the first multi-millionaire in the country who built a huge fur trading business after the revolutionary war.
+Yes, the trust.
+He was the first multi-millionaire in the country to build a huge fur trading business after the Revolutionary War.
 Astor later became a NYC real estate baron.
-(Astoria, Queens ring a bell?)
+(Astoria, Queens, ring a bell?)
 He died in 1848 as the richest man in America with an estimated net worth of over $20 million (est. $110 billion in 2006 dollars).

 Brook Astor

 Also, you maybe have heard of Brooke Astor, the philanthropist and socialite who died at the age of 105 in 2007 and left a huge amount of money a number of social causes.
-Her second mariage was to John Jacob Astor IV’s first son Vincent Astor (John Jacob Astor VI’s brother).
+Her second marriage was to John Jacob Astor IV’s first son, Vincent Astor (John Jacob Astor VI’s brother).
 She had been previously married to John Dryden Kuser at the age of 16 (1919).
-John Dryden Kuser was a wealthy prominent resident of Bernardsville, New Jersey.
-John Kuser’s grandfather, John Dryden was founder of Prudential Insurance who also lived in Bernardsville.
+John Dryden Kuser was a wealthy, prominent resident of Bernardsville, New Jersey.
+John Kuser’s grandfather, John Dryden, founded Prudential Insurance and lived in Bernardsville.

-Now Bernards Township has a bit of history to share.
-Known as the town hall today, there is a twenty room English Tudor structure that was built in 1912 and was the home of four wealthy families – Owen, Lee, Bissell and Astor, before it was purchased by Bernards Township in 1968.
+Now, Bernards Township has a bit of history to share.
+Known as the town hall today, it is a twenty-room English Tudor structure built in 1912.
+It was the home of four wealthy families—Owen, Lee, Bissell, and Astor—before it was purchased by Bernards Township in 1968.

 John Jacob Astor VI

-What is now Bernards Twp Town Hall, children from nearby Oak Street School celebrate the 250th anniversary of the township in 2010 with a mural containing the iconic building once owned by the Astors.
+In what is now Bernards Twp Town Hall, children from nearby Oak Street School celebrated the township’s 250th anniversary in 2010 with a mural containing the iconic building once owned by the Astors.

 The Bissell’s sold the property to John Jacob Astor VI in 1950.
-You remember, John VI was still in utero in his 18 year old mother Madeleine’s womb narrowly escaping death on the Titanic thanks to the “Women and children first” rule.
-Why a New York Playboy, at the age of 38 wanted the home back in the family is a guess.
-He got divorced for the 4th time in 1954, just four years after buying the property and it was noted that the property lay unoccupied for almost 8 years.
-Maybe a reason he repurchased the family home in the country is because he was ousted from many of the social registers (noted in NY Times in 1954) and needed a quiet place to hide out.
-Might have also had something to do with Brooke Astor, since she certainly was familiar with the area.
+You remember John VI was still in utero in his 18-year-old mother Madeleine’s womb, narrowly escaping death on the Titanic thanks to the “Women and children first” rule.
+Why a New York Playboy, at the age of 38, wanted the home back in the family is a guess.
+He got divorced for the 4th time in 1954, just four years after buying the property, and it was noted that the property had been unoccupied for almost 8 years.
+Maybe he repurchased the family home in the country because he was ousted from many social registers (noted in the NY Times in 1954) and needed a quiet place to hide out.
+It might have also had something to do with Brooke Astor since she certainly was familiar with the area.

-The hilltop home and 28 acres were purchased from John Jacob Astor 6th by Bernards Township in 1968 for $140,000.
-That was the last of the Astor’s holdings in the area.
+Bernards Township purchased the hilltop home and 28 acres from John Jacob Astor on June 6th in 1968 for $140,000.
+That was the last of Astor’s holdings in the area.

 It was probably soon after that the beautiful antenna was added.